 While the possession of under one ounce of marijuana is not a criminal offense, it can still result in a fine and other penalties.
 Additionally, selling it or possessing more than one ounce is illegal.

 The possession of any other type of controlled substance without a prescription, including so-called “street drugs,” is a felony-level offense in the state.
 Possessing any drug with the intent to sell it is also a felony that carries a mandatory state prison sentence upon conviction.

 These harsh penalties make it important for those facing drug charges in Omaha to take the necessary steps to protect themselves.
-The Omaha drug lawyers from Berry Law are well-versed in Nebraska’s laws concerning drugs and common police tactics used to make arrests.
+The Omaha drug lawyers from Berry Law: Criminal Defense and Personal Injury Lawyers are well-versed in Nebraska’s laws concerning drugs and common police tactics used to make arrests.
 We have experience defending clients facing a variety of controlled substance charges.
 If you are facing drug charges in this area, our skilled defense attorneys could work to protect your constitutional rights in court and fight for your freedom out of it.